Askasman/OGame-Fleet-Optimizer/README.md

 ## Licence and use
 This code is under a GPL 3.0 license.
 Any questions, suggestions or requests for use outside the terms of the license, please, go to my email: ascasomiguel92@hotmail.com

+optimizador.js is the algorithm itself, OPTIMIZADOR RECURSIVO.js is the algorithm used to compare the efficiency between versions.

 ## Resumen
 El optimizador de flotas OGame es un motor de cálculo basado en algoritmos genéticos y y técnicas e computación evolutiva que permite maximizar el beneficio posible de un atque a un enemigo en el juego online OGAME.